Cambridge Nationals Certificate in Sport Science & Sport Studies (Outdoor Education)

 - Unit 56: Developing Knowledge and Skills in Outdoor Activities

-On successful completion of the Cambridge Nationals Certificate students will be awarded 2 GCSEs.
+On successful completion of the Cambridge Nationals Certificate students will be awarded two GCSEs qualifications, 1 in Sport Science and 1 in Sports Studies

 The course consists of: